vlevit/vlevit.org/content/pages/en/about.md

 I have a dream to learn Kobaïan.

 #### Skills
-I can play the violin a little bit, do a handstand and do a legstand.
+I can play the violin a little bit[^1], do a handstand and do a legstand.

 #### Addictions
 I like all free stuff: free software, free jazz and carcinogen-free fries.